Nightscou2018/AndroidAPS-Wiki/Preferences.md

 ## Advanced Settings
 ### ApenAPS MA
 #### Always use short average delta instead of...
-Enabling this setting is useful when you are using data from unfiltered sources such as xDrip+, as opposed to filtered sources such as the official Dexcom Receiver.
+Enabling this setting is useful when you are using data from unfiltered sources such as xDrip+, as opposed to filtered sources such as an official Dexcom Receiver.
 Filtered data appears to be smooth, whereas unfiltered data can appear to be jumpy.
 This unfiltered data could cause AndroidAPS to apply Temporary Basal Rate changes more frequently than are really needed, as the OpenAPS algorithm reacts to the jumpy data.
 With this setting enabled, the OpenAPS algorithm will use the Short Average Delta (the average change in blood glucose over the past 15 minutes) instead of the last blood glucose reading received.
 This effectively has a "smoothing" effect on the data and attempts to compensate for any jumpy readings.

+Users of Abbot Freestyle Libre sensors collecting their glucose data via devices such as LimiTTers may find this setting provides better results with AAPS.

+For further tips regarding data smoothing when using xDrip+ as the data source, see this page.